ssricardo/openapi-board-backend/README.md

 Running with h2

-> ./gradlew bootRunTest
+> ./gradlew bootRunH2

 Build for H2

-> ./gradlew buildTest
+> ./gradlew buildH2

 Running with MySQL